Venezuela arrests top execs at private Banesco bank - Journal du Cameroun

 Since the operation began in mid-April, police have arrested 134 people and frozen 1,380 accounts — 1,000 of them at Banesco.
 Operations of three online currency exchange sites have also been halted.

+Caracas later announced it would step in to run the bank for a period of 90 days to halt illegal activity.
+The government appointed an administrative board headed by Deputy Minister of Finance Yomana Koteich.

-The government of embattled President Nicolas Maduro has blamed alleged criminal networks for the meltdown of the bolivar through fixing the rate of the “black dollar” which trades 12 times higher than the central bank’s rate, but which is not accessible to Venezuelans citizens or companies.
+The government of embattled President Nicolas Maduro has blamed criminal networks for the meltdown of the bolivar through fixing the rate of the “black dollar,” which trades 12 times higher than the central bank’s rate, but which is not accessible to Venezuelans citizens or companies.

 The parallel market has flourished as the government has maintained a tight grip on currency exchange rates.

-Before the recent slump on oil prices the government had practically halted the transfer of foreign exchange to the private sector, which has been forced to rely on the black market for hard currency to pay for imports raw materials, in turn raising the cost of living.
+Before the recent slump in oil prices, the government had practically halted the transfer of foreign exchange to the private sector, which has been forced to rely on the black market for hard currency to pay for imports of raw materials, in turn raising the cost of living.

 The bolivar’s plummeting value has sent inflation soaring.
-Last month the IMF said that massive hyperinflation was likely to see prices soaring 13,000 percent this year.
+Last month the IMF said that massive hyperinflation was likely to see prices surging 13,000 percent this year.